MarceloLuis1997/vue-quasar-twitter-clone/README.md

 # Quasar Twitter Clone (quasar-twitter-clone)

-Twitter Clone with Quasar Framework
+Twitter Clone with Quasar Framework and Firebase

 ## Install the dependencies
 ```bash